ikolarov/Shopify/Snippets/Menu-Snippet/README.md

 Info
 =============

-This snippet creates a loop that will go trough all of the sub-menu elements no matter how meny they are.
+This snippet creates a loop that will go trough all of the sub-menu elements no matter how many they are.

 Instructions
 =============